 The curriculum encompasses the statutory content of Curriculum 2014 but this is also enhanced with extra content so that the children experience both breadth and depth of scientific concepts.

 The Computing content in Curriculum 2014 is followed and much of the programming the children do is based on Expresso Coding, with other software and apps used as appropriate.
-In the Foundation Stage pupils follow the EYFS Statutory Framework (DFES).
+In the Foundation Stage pupils follow the EYFS Statutory Framework (DfES).
 The children experience seven areas of learning and development.
 IT is taught within ‘Knowledge and Understanding of the World’ and as a cross-curricular subject.
 Reception children are taught to acquire basic skills in operating IT equipment and to perform simple functions.
 They interact with age-appropriate software and use everyday technology to support their learning.

 Internet safety is given a priority in our school.
 All the children are taught how to stay safe on the internet and no child is permitted to use the internet unsupervised.

-Design and Technology is mainly organised as part of a topic, and it provide opportunities for pupils to apply their knowledge and understanding from many aspects of their learning, with particular emphasis on Literacy, Science, Mathematics and Art.
+Design and Technology is mainly organised as part of a topic, and it provides opportunities for pupils to apply their knowledge and understanding from many aspects of their learning, with particular emphasis on Literacy, Science, Mathematics and Art.
 Food Technology is also taught in each class.

 The geography curriculum is delivered through first-hand experience of the local area, whenever possible.
 Other localities have also been chosen in order to meet statutory requirements and to provide a contrasting study.
 Even where not specified, countries will be studied under topics such as water, rivers, mountains, earthquakes and volcanoes.
 These will include a mixture of near and far, developed and developing countries.